 LSU has produced plenty of world-class athletes over the decades, but no one is as iconic as Pete Maravich.
 The guy even had his nickname, Pistol, on the back of his NBA jersey.

 But Pistol wasn’t just cool.
 He was legendary.

 Joe DiMaggio’s 56-game hitting streak is most frequently cited as the most unbreakable record in sports.
 But Maravich’s 3,667 career points — the NCAA Division I scoring record — is even more unlikely to go down.
 The closest men’s competitor is Portland State’s Freeman Williams, who came up 418 points shy and graduated in 1978.

 And that’s what makes Pistol Pete’s achievements all the more mind-boggling.
-Had he played all 4 years, the scoring record would be well north of 4,000 points — probably closer to 4,500.
-And had the 3-point shot existed in Maravich’s era, his career average of 44.3 points per game would most certainly be above 50.
+Had he played all four years, the scoring record would be well north of 4,000 points — probably closer to 4,500.
+And had the 3-point shot existed in Maravich’s era, his career average of 44.3 points per game most certainly would be above 50.
 Former LSU coach Dale Brown once charted his shots and estimated Maravich would have averaged 57 points per game.